reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ### Work balance objectives

-There are four work balance objectives available:
+There are seven work balance objectives available:

 - `balance-max-load`: balances max load in tour
 - `balance-activities`: balances amount of activities performed in tour
 - `balance-distance`: balances travelled distance per tour
 - `balance-duration`: balances tour durations
-- `balance-production-value` balances total job production value (the `productionValue` job property) across tours
+- `balance-production-value`: balances total job production value (the `productionValue` job property) across tours
 - `balance-period`: balances a metric per employee across the whole planning period, rather than per tour.
 Tours are grouped by employee (`vehicle_id`, shared across all of an employee's `VehicleType` splits) and the summed metric of all of that employee's tours is normalized by their available shift capacity (amount of shifts across